-Water used for preparation of equipment blanks and ambient blanks will be reagent-grade water.
+Water used for preparation of equipment blanks and ambient blanks will be reagent-grade water provided by the analytical laboratory.
 If detections are reported for equipment or ambient blanks, any remaining water from the suspected lot will be discarded and replaced.